-The County has provided a direct-pay guaranty on NHCC's Series 2009A Bonds and on its Series 2009B, C and D Bonds, which are variable rate bonds secured by letters of credit.
-The County also has guaranteed interest rate exchange agreements associated with NHCC bonds.
-See APPENDIX D herein for listings of outstanding County-guaranteed NHCC variable rate bonds and associated interest rate exchange agreements.
+The County has provided a direct-pay guaranty on NHCC's Series 2009 Bonds.
+See APPENDIX D herein for listings of outstanding County-guaranteed NHCC bonds

-See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS - Debt Service Requirements" and "THE COUNTY - County Financial Management - Financial Policies - Swap Policy" herein.
-The Successor Agreement provides for the County to offset all debt service related payments, including payments to swap counterparties, against any payments it makes to NHCC.
+See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS - Debt Service Requirements" herein.
+The Successor Agreement provides for the County to offset all debt service related payments against any payments it makes to NHCC.